TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/CommandBuilders/Update.md

 The remaining properties on the parameter object are used to construct the UPDATE statment.
 If a property is marked with the IgnoreOnUpdate attribute, it will not participate in this step.
 This attribute is usually applied to columns that should never be changed such as CretedBy/CreatedDate.

+If you use the ChangedPropertiesOnly option, only properties marked as changed by `IPropertyChangeTracking.ChangedProperties()` will be used.
+This interface is found in the `Tortuga.Anchor.ComponentModel` namespace.

-Alternately, a parameter dictionary of type IReadonlyDictionary<string, object> may be used.
+Alternately, a parameter dictionary of type `IReadonlyDictionary<string, object>` may be used.
 Again, the primary keys will be read from database metadata.

 ## SQL Generation